limatainer/Projetos/README.md

-# Meus Projetos desenvolvidos em cursos e bootcamps :clipboard:
+# All projects created since I started coding :clipboard:

-:bow: Modelos para portifolio
+:bow: This is my portfolio

-## Tarefas
+## Projects

-O controle das Tarefas desse Projeto estão aqui no Github :octocat:
+Check each project and it's progress :octocat:

-## Fique a vontade :)
+## Fique a vontade :) Be my guest

 :trophy: